THE

 = “every a is b”

-The notion of ‘pervasive absence’ is defined by him as follows:
+the notion of ‘pervasive absence’ is defined by him as follows:

 “pervasive absence of b from a “